Skip to main content

 3.3 CFAA Authorization Statement

-We consider activities conducted consistent with this Policy to be "authorized" conduct under the Computer Fraud and Abuse Act (CFAA).
-We will not pursue civil or criminal action, or support any third-party action, against researchers who comply with this Policy.
+We consider activities conducted consistent with this Policy to be "authorized" conduct under the Computer Fraud and Abuse Act (18 U.S.C. § 1030).
+To the extent within Elnora's control, we will not pursue civil or criminal action, and will not support any third-party action, against researchers who comply with this Policy.
+This authorization does not bind third parties, including government authorities, and does not extend to conduct that violates applicable law outside the CFAA.
+This Section 3.3 addresses United States law specifically; the authorisation in Section 3.3a addresses unauthorized-access laws generally.

 Safe harbor protection does not extend to: